recyclarr/recyclarr/README.md

 - Ability to convert preferred with negative scores to "Must not contain" terms.
 - Terms mentioned as "optional" in the guide can be selectively included or excluded; based entirely on user preference.
+- Convenient command line options to get information from the guide to more easily add it to your YAML configuration.

 ### Quality Definitions